LinuxCommandLibrary

 -p, --punch-hole

-Deallocate space (punch hole) in range
+Deallocate space (create a hole) in the file

 -z, --zero-range